UK number plates explained

 Number Plates

-Current style number plate format
+Current style number plates

-To complete the number plate, a random three-letter sequence is added to the end which uniquely distinguishes every vehicle sharing the the same area, office and age identifier (the initial four characters).
+To complete the number plate, a random three-letter sequence is added to the end which uniquely distinguishes every vehicle sharing the the same area, office and age initial four character sequence.
+The letters I and Q are not used in the last three letters however the character “Z” is allowed.

 The current system should have sufficient numbers to run until 28 February 2051.